timmccombs27/SQL-and-Python-projects/README.md

-# Portfolio
-School projects for Python, SQL, R, and SAS programming.
+School projects using PostgreSQL and Python